Kfkyyian1/bangtantv_exploration/README.md

 - SUGA stands out with a considerable number of shorter videos, suggesting a unique content strategy.

 # Data Extraction
 The data extraction was done by leveraging the YouTube API and BTS's channel ID ('UCLkAepWjdylmXSltofFvsYQ').
-Download the code from _"bts_youtube_api_external.py"_ file.
+Code available in the _"bts_youtube_api_external.py"_ file.

 The first task was to retrieve essential statistics about the channel.
 Through a custom function, 'get_channel_stats', key metrics were extracted such as subscriber count, total views, and video count.
 BTS's channel has an extensive repository of 2424 videos **(as of 26 December 2023)**.
 However, the default behavior of the code only yielded 5 video IDs.
 To remedy this, a pagination loop was implemented with page tokens, ensuring the retrieval of all 2424 video IDs associated with BTS's channel.

 With the video IDs in hand, detailed information was collected about each video.
 Employing another custom function, 'get_video_details', metadata was retrieved encompassing titles, descriptions, view counts, likes, comments, and more for every video in the dataset.
-This process culminated in the creation of the final dictionary named 'video_df'.
-Spanning a breadth of insights, 'video_df' contains a comprehensive overview of BTS's YouTube channel, enabling nuanced analysis of viewer engagement, content performance, and publishing trends.
+All the data was compiled into a final dictionary named 'video_df', which contains a comprehensive overview of BTS's YouTube channel, enabling nuanced analysis of viewer engagement, content performance, and publishing trends.

 # Data Preparation
 With the raw dataset, a few data cleaning steps were conducted.
-Download the code from _"bts_youtube_api_external.py"_ file.
+Code available in the _"bts_youtube_api_external.py"_ file.

 **1. Handling Null Values:** <br> The dataset underwent a null value check, revealing an empty 'favouriteCount' column. <br>